mrjk/linux-personal-env/README.md

 * user: green if you are root, white if you are a normal user, yellow if you are a daemon user and red if the account does not support shell
 * double colon: Colon is normally white, but it become yellow if the partition is 80% used, red if 95% used, and yellow if you are on Kernel filesystem (like ``/proc``, ``/sys``)
 * path: Usually in blue, it becomes yellow if you cannot write on this path (soooo usefull when you move your ``CWD`` from another terminal)

+Note: This prompt can be buggy, especially when your system become slow, or when you are on slow responding system.
+If the prompt detects the system is slow, it will fall back to a simpler prompt.
+It is still experimental, but I didn't have any issue with that for now.

 ## Package list